thebeast0407/docs-root/docs/source/data-models/transaction-model.md

     See [Conditions and Fulfillments](#conditions-and-fulfillments) below.
     - `conditions`: List of conditions.
 Each _condition_ is a _crypto-condition_ that needs to be fulfilled by a transfer transaction in order to transfer ownership to new owners.
     See [Conditions and Fulfillments](#conditions-and-fulfillments) below.
-    - `operation`: String representation of the operation being performed (currently either "CREATE" or "TRANSFER").
+    - `operation`: String representation of the operation being performed (currently either "CREATE", "TRANSFER" or "GENESIS").
 It determines how the transaction should be validated.
     - `timestamp`: The Unix time when the transaction was created.
 It's provided by the client.
 See [the section on timestamps](timestamps.html).
 	- `asset`: Definition of the digital asset.
 See next section.
     - `metadata`: